Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Since the foot and ankle motion is essentially forward and backward, you don’t want really stiff boots.
 Otherwise, they’ll prevent that natural movement which will then negatively affect your technique.

-Generally speaking, most classic-oriented cross-country ski boots don’t offer any ankle support.
+Generally speaking, most classic-oriented cross-country ski boots don’t offer much, if any, ankle support.
 Racing ski boots are essentially running shoes with a small gaiter fixed to them (preventing snow from going into the shoes).

 Other classic boots will offer some upper ankle padding or insulation.
 However, this is to keep your ankles warm not to help with stability.
 And, the shoelaces of the boots will seldom lace above the ankle in a classic boot.